*this post contains affiliate links, read my disclosure here.*

-Cooking is not much more than knowing what flavors to combine together for a cohesive meal.
+Cooking is not much more than knowing what flavors to combine together into a cohesive meal.
 This same principle can be followed to make regional types of cuisine.

 Have no fear!!
 If this is your biggest fear and hold up, I have the help you need.
 A lot of gaining your confidence in the kitchen and cooking is reading.
 Read, read, read!!!!
 I’m going to put in another plug for The Flavor Bible, you NEED to have this book in your kitchen.
 In fact, here is the link to 6 Essential Food Books That Every Home Cook Should Have.